Deploy to HuaWei Cloud CCE

 Note:

-After the AutoMQ console installation is complete, you need to obtain the environment console address, initial username, password, and permission delegation required by AutoMQ from the console interface or Terraform output menu.
-This delegation will be used in step 1 to create the CCE node pool.
+After the AutoMQ console is installed, you need to obtain the console address, initial username, and password from either the console interface or the Terraform output menu.

 Step 2: Create CCE Cluster

-Refer to Overview▸, users need to create an independent CCE cluster in advance for AutoMQ utilization.
-Users can follow the steps outlined on the Huawei Cloud CCE product console.
+Refer to Overview▸, where users need to pre-create an independent CCE cluster allocated for AutoMQ usage.
+Users can access the Huawei Cloud CCE product console and follow the steps below.

 - Log in to the Huawei Cloud CCE Console.
 Click Purchase Cluster.